arielsalminen/Remote-Preview/README.md

 ## TODO

-* Add a video demonstrating of how the tool can be used
+* Add a video demonstrating how the tool can be used
 * Add a simple "remote" page for easier syncing and browsing
-* Fix issues
+* Fix some issues

 ## License